Speaking with your doctor

 Sometimes it can help to look around until you find a doctor who meets your needs.
 You can talk to other people about their experiences.
 There are also plenty of doctors who speak different languages and understand different cultures.
 Your doctor may be able to give you a referral.

 The National Dementia Helpline is staffed by a team of highly qualified professionals who may also be able to answer some of your questions.
-You can call the helpline on 1800 100 500 from 8.00am to 8.00pm weekdays, send an email or chat online (via webchat).
+You can contact the National Dementia Helpline on 1800 100 500.
+You can also send the National Dementia Helpline an email or chat online (via webchat).